 The Museum's Inter-Tribal Room currently features a variety of American Indian artistry such as a Lakota Morning Star Quilt, beaded moccasins, knife sheath, Cheyenne sash, Navajo sand art and pottery, Hopi textiles and over 70 replica hand-carved Kachinas.

 The on-site Clair A. Carbonell Research Library is over 3,000 books strong.
-It is the largest Native American library collection in Pennsylvania, and it includes books, pamphlets, and photography from tribes throughout the Western hemisphere as well as herbals, archaeology, history, treaties, arts and crafts, and language.
+It is the largest solely Native American related library collection in Pennsylvania, and it includes books, pamphlets, and photography about various tribes throughout the Western hemisphere as well as information on herbals, archaeology, history, treaties, arts and crafts, and language.

 Brief History of the Lenape